bazel-contrib/rules_nodejs/docs/examples.md

 shows how this will look.
 We suggest reading the README in that example, and also look at the commit history to that directory as an illustration of how we started from create-react-app and added Bazel bits.

-**cra-eject**: As a next step to make our Build more incremental and performant, we follow the create-react-app suggestion of "ejecting" the configuration.
-This means the `react-scripts` build system is gone, and Bazel can take its place.
+**react-scripts-like**: As a next step to make our Build more incremental and performant, we can replace the `react-scripts` build system with Bazel, but preserve compatibility as much as possible by having Bazel run mostly the same tools with mostly identical configuration.
+We continue to transpile TS to JS using Babel, for example, but we do it in a build step before invoking Webpack, just using the Babel CLI.

+This is a good middle ground to get some benefits from Bazel while staying on the same supported tools as react-scripts.

 TODO(alexeagle): build an example illustrating how this looks